metaplex-foundation/metaplex/rust/cli/README.md

 cargo-run -- nft-create
 ```

-kicking off the process of minting a token, creating a token account, minting one token to the account, creating a metadata account and finally creating a master edition.
-You can add one or more values for name, symbol, uri, or creators.
-Creators shares have to sum to 100, values are specified in whole, integer percentages and if you provide any creators, one of them has to be the same as the update authority.
+This brief command kicks off the process of minting a token, creating a token account, minting one token to the account, creating a metadata account and finally, creating a master edition.
+You can add one or more values for name, symbol, uri, or creators after `nft-create`.
+Creator shares have to sum to 100, values are specified in whole integer percentages and if you provide any creators, one of them has to be the same as the update authority.
 The update authority defaults to the wallet address in the local Solana config, but you can provide another one by flag.

 ### View Metadata Info